Musalia Mudavadi: 2022 general elections

 After the 2017 General Election, the NASA presidential candidate Raila Odinga decided to swear himself in.
 Mudavadi refused to be part of the swearing-in, terming it unconstitutional.
 On 9 March 2018, Odinga had signed an armistice with President Uhuru Kenyatta.
 Since 2018, Mudavadi chose to remain in Opposition.

-In March 2021 Mudavadi strategically aligned with the other two NASA Principals Kalonzo Musyoka and Moses Wetang’ula, and KANU Chairman Gideon Moi, to form the One Kenya Alliance (OKA).
+In March 2021 Mudavadi strategically aligned with the other two NASA Principals Kalonzo Musyoka and Moses Wetangula, and KANU Chairman Gideon Moi, to form the One Kenya Alliance (OKA).

 Mudavadi supported the presidential candidature of the Deputy President William Ruto and they won the 9 August 2022 General Election against Raila Odinga who had the support of incumbent President Uhuru Kenyatta, with a majority under the Kenya Kwanza Alliance (KKA) that he had formed while still in OKA.

 On 27 September 2022, President William Ruto issued and signed a Presidential executive order establishing the office of the Prime Cabinet Secretary of the Republic of Kenya, and nominated Mudavadi to the position.
 During President Ruto's live address to the nation, he stated that the Office of the Prime Cabinet Secretary (PCS) is the most senior office in the executive arm of the government after that of the President and Deputy President.
 Mudavadi was officially sworn in as PCS at State House, Kenya on 27 October 2022.

 Upon his nomination as Prime Cabinet Secretary in October 2022, Musalia Mudavadi stepped down as leader of the Amani National Congress (ANC) in compliance with constitutional provisions barring appointed state officers from holding party office.
 He was replaced as acting party leader by Lamu governor Issa Timamy.

 On 4 October 2023, President Ruto transferred the functions of Ministry of Foreign Affairs to the Office of the Prime Cabinet Secretary, consequently expanding the portfolio mandate of Mudavadi's office.

 Following the dissolution of his cabinet in July 2024, President Ruto appointed Mudavadi to act as Cabinet Secretary across all ministries pending new appointments.
 A gazette notice dated 11 July 2024 stated: “Hon.
 Wycliffe Musalia Mudavadi, E.G.H., is assigned as the Acting Cabinet Secretary in all vacant ministerial portfolios.

 In April 2025, Mudavadi was appointed by President William Ruto as one of Kenya’s representatives on the Kenya-European Union Economic Partnership Agreement (EPA) Council.
 The council is tasked with overseeing implementation of the EPA, which gives Kenya duty-free and quota-free access to the EU market under certain conditions.